-In applications it is often the case that you are able to measure or are restricted to only measuring one time-series related to a higher order system-one aspect of a problem, one degree of freedom/variable.
+In applications it is often the case that you are able to measure or are restricted to only measuring one time-series related to a higher order system-one aspect of a problem, one variable.
 Let's say you need to analyse the attractor that governs your measured one-dimensional time-series signal s(t), e.g., show that it is strange.
 At first it might seem that there is not enough information.
-But, there exist a surprising data analysis technique known as the attractor reconstruction.
+But, there exists a surprising data analysis technique known as the attractor reconstruction.

 For systems governed by an attractor, the dynamics in the full higher dimensional phase space can be reconstructed from measurements of just a single time series s(t)!
 A single variable carries sufficient information about all the others.
 The method is based on time delays τ .
 For instance, define a two-dimensional vector for some time delay $\tau > 0$ and signal s(t) where $\vec{x} = (x, y)^T$.
 Signal s(t) can therefore represent either the variable x(t) or y(t).
 The time-series s(t) generates a trajectory $\vec{x}(t)$ in a two-dimensional phase space that represents its attractor's trajectory.
 You can also considered the attractor in three dimensions, by defining the three-dimensional vector for time delay $\tau > 0$.
-For four-dimensional attractor use
+For four-dimensional attractor use $\vec{x}(t) = (s(t), s(t+\tau), s(t+2\tau), s(t+3\tau))^T$, etc. The following interactive numerical file demonstrates attractor reconstruction using three examples.
+First, a sine wave is used to reconstruct its two-dimensional attractor-a circle.
+Second, a quasi-periodic signal is used to reconstruct its three-dimensional attractor-a surface of a torus.
+Third, time-series x(t), y(t) and z(t) of the Lorenz system are used to reconstruct the three-dimensional Lorenz attractor.

-$$\vec{x}(t) = (s(t), s(t+\tau))^T$$ (38)
+$$\vec{x}(t) = (s(t), s(t+\tau))^T,$$ (38)